-Qnexa - Newest Weight Loss Drug on the Market
+Qsymia - Weight Loss Drug

-Best Weight Loss - New Qnexa
+Best Weight Loss - Qsymia

 Weight is really a balancing act between the numbers of calories you consume versus the number of calories you burn; so how to lose weight effectively is a question many people would like answered.

 Vivus Inc’s market value soared by 80% the day after this recommendation.
 Diet medications, whether over-the-counter or a prescription, are a multi-million dollar business as people are desperately seeking an effective or easier way to lose weight.

-Obesity Epidemic In the U. S.
+Obesity Epidemic In the US

-Obesity causes diabetes, hypertension, sleep apnea, heart disease, arthritis and other serious medical problems.
-Most people that are obese have tried every type of diet that has been advertised or written about, and they are still unsuccessful.
+Obesity causes diabetes, hypertension, high cholesterol, sleep apnea, heart disease, arthritis and other serious medical problems.
+Most people that are obese have tried every type of diet that has been advertised or written about, and many are still unsuccessful.

 The problem for researchers has been the way our bodies work in storing calories or fat.
 Human beings are programmed to consume calories and store them for energy or fat, so when we reduce our intake this biological mechanism signals our brains to store more calories, Drug companies have tried to develop a drug that will block that brain signal associated with food cravings and the storage of fat.

-Qnexa Patient Study
+Qsymia Patient Study

 The drug was well tolerated by most patients; however, some of the side effects associated with this drug were itching, dry mouth, constipation, memory loss, altered taste, higher heart rates and blood pressure.
 Depression was also noted but the number was equal to the placebo group.
-The patients in the study group were allowed to exercise three times weekly and they were given a diet which was 500 less calories than a normal diet.
+The patients in the study group were allowed to exercise three times weekly, and they were given a diet which was 500 less calories than a normal diet.

 Diet Drug Approval by FDA Rare